-Jon joined NSFC in the Sping of 2015.
+Jon joined NSFC in the Spring of 2015.
 He comes from a diverse background in marketing and customer service.
-His most important goal as the Executive Director is to bring stomach cancer awareness to the forefront of the public view and increase the media's attention to the disease.
-This is no small task, as stomach cancer is often disregarded as a public heath issue although there are one million new cases diagnosed each year.
-As a leading global advocate for patients, familes, and caregivers, our organization is focused on identifying ways to improve the lives of those affected by stomach cancer.
+His most important goal as the Executive Director is to bring stomach cancer to the forefront of the public view and increase the media's attention to the disease.
+This is no small task, as stomach cancer is often disregarded as a public health issue, although there are one million new cases diagnosed each year.

 Karen E. Chelcun Schreiber

 Following a 31-year career in accounting, law firm administration, and technology, Karen celebrated her early retirement in 2005.
 Two years later, her brother's stage IV stomach cancer diagnosis started Karen down an unexpected path.
 Having lost her mother to the same disease 25 years earlier, her quest for information led to the discovery of the CDH1 gene mutation in her family that causes Hereditary Diffuse Gastric Cancer (HDGC).
 While planning for her preventive total gastrectomy, she established the Chelcun Family Fund for Stomach Cancer Research and launched the first version of this website in July 2008, known at the time as "Be Strong Hearted."
 This call to action grew out of concern for her family's stomach cancer story; it quickly became about every family's stomach cancer story.